Amin-Golzari-Oskouei/SSFCM-FWCW/README.md

 This repository includes the MATLAB implementation of the SSFCM-FWCW algorithm presented in:

-Amin Golzari Oskouei, Negin Samadi, and Jafar Tanha, "Feature-weight and Cluster-weight learning in Fuzzy C-Means method for Semi-Supervised Clustering," Applied Soft Computing (submitted).
+Amin Golzari Oskouei, Negin Samadi, and Jafar Tanha, "Feature-weight and Cluster-weight learning in Fuzzy C-Means method for Semi-Supervised Clustering," Applied Soft Computing.

 Comments are written for all steps of the algorithm for better understanding the code.
 Also, a demo is implemented for ease of running, which runs by importing the data and other necessary algorithm parameters.